bottlerocket-os/bottlerocket-project-website/content/en/1.13.x/concepts/updating-bottlerocket.markdown

 2. Get the Subnet ID from the VPC you found in the previous step (remember, the subnet must have internet access).
 3. Get the name of the CloudWatch Logs log group where the Bottlerocket ECS updater will send its logs.
 4. Get the name of the ECS cluster where you are running Bottlerocket container instances.
-5. Install the Bottlerocket ECS updater using a CloudFormation template (provided in the full ECS updater installation instructions, linked above).
+5. Install the Bottlerocket ECS updater using a CloudFormation template (provided in the full ECS updater installation documentation, linked above).

 ### Kubernetes